 - We are an inclusive school; we welcome and celebrate diversity.
 All staff believe that students having high self-esteem is crucial to a child's well-being.
-We have a caring, understanding team looking after our students. - The Progress Team Leaders, Miss Brown (KS3) and Mr Hallam (KS4), have overall responsibility for the pastoral and social care of every child in their key stages, therefore the pastoral team, through the Progress Leaders and Form Tutors, would be the parents' first point of contact.
-If further support is required the Progress Leader liaises with Miss Meadows for further advice and support.
+We have a caring, understanding team looking after our students. - The Progress Leaders have overall responsibility for the pastoral and social care of every child in their year group, therefore the pastoral team, through the Progress Leaders and Form Tutors, would be the parents' first point of contact.
+If further support is required, the Progress Leader liaises with Mr Bembridge for further advice and support.
 This may involve working alongside outside agencies such as Health and Social Services.